Fusion-Lightguns/P.I.G.S-PCBs/README.md

 - These boards are designed to make your DIY life easier .
 Feel free to use, mod, remix etc.

-- If using breakout boards use breakout uf2 files see more here(coming soon)
+- If using breakout boards use breakout uf2 files see more [here](https://github.com/Fusion-Lightguns/P.I.G.S-PCBs/blob/main/Breakout-PCBs/ReadMe.md)

 ### Most PCBs will work with other Lightgun systems.